collapsed-stacks/startups/questions/3549/how-should-one-gain-first-users-on-brand-new-social-website.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-02-27
 - score: 1

-<p>What Reddit did was creating fake accounts, and having the founders and employees manually maintain them until there was enough traffic to become sustainable.</p>
+What Reddit did was creating fake accounts, and having the founders and employees manually maintain them until there was enough traffic to become sustainable.

-<p>Another way to do it is to deliver enough value to the visitors that they'll basically <em>want</em> to come, register and come back.
+Another way to do it is to deliver enough value to the visitors that they'll basically *want* to come, register and come back.
 Your question is too vague to give suggestions of what that might be in your specific case.
-But in essence, think along the lines of "to attract job candidates, offer job hunting tips, and build traffic and a database of job candidates based on that -- and <em>then</em> go for the job offers."</p>
+But in essence, think along the lines of "to attract job candidates, offer job hunting tips, and build traffic and a database of job candidates based on that -- and *then* go for the job offers."

 ## Answer 3554